 Can I cancel anytime?

 You can try an annual plan risk-free for 30 days, and a monthly plan for 5 days.
-If you’re not satisfied with your membership, you can get a refund within the appropriate trial period as long as you’ve streamed for no more than 15 minutes total and you haven’t violated our Terms of Service.
+If you’re not satisfied with your membership, you can get a refund within the appropriate trial period as long as you haven’t violated our Terms of Service.

 Do I keep my Vimeo PRO or Vimeo Business features if I switch to Live?